Kode-design/BitcoinII-Website/README.md

 - Animated gradient background
 - Pause the 3D coin by double-clicking it
 - Improved light theme with pure black text for readability
-- Initial loading screen with a spinning 3D coin, random hints and a progress bar that shows an accurate percentage
+- Initial loading screen featuring the project logo, random hints and a progress bar that shows an accurate percentage
 - Subtle parallax effect on the hero background
 - Coin scales slightly on hover for extra flair